Mad Love (2001 film): Plot

-Against the background of this troubled marriage, there are two opposed political parties at court, one Flemish, the other Castilian.
+Two political parties form at court, one Flemish, the other Castilian.
 The conspiring Flemish usurpers are headed by Señor de Veyre, Philip's right-hand man.
-Their objective is to have Joanna declared insane and for Philip to take power away from her.
-Joanna has her own set of supporters, the loyal Castilian royalists, headed by the Admiral of Castile.
-The Admiral and the Queen's friend and confidant, Elvira, try unsuccessfully to rescue Juana from her marital obsessions.
+Their objective is to have Joanna declared insane so Philip can seize her power.
+Joanna's supporters, the loyal Castilian royalists, are headed by the Admiral of Castile.
+He and the Queen's confidant, Elvira, try to rescue Juana from her marital obsessions.

-However, it is not the government that is on the Queen's mind; she is fixated on retaining her husband’s love.
-To avoid any temptations at court, she hires only ugly-looking maids of honour to serve her, but in fact Aixa has been brought to court by Philip, passing as one of the court ladies under the name of Beatriz de Bobadilla.
-Unaware of this, the Queen relies on Beatriz to find a spell to help her retain her husband's love.
-Joanna is equally misguided in her attempt to regain Philip's attention by simulating a love affair with Captain Álvaro de Estúñiga, a close friend from her childhood.
-The Queen’s lack of control permits the manipulation of her enemies to have her declared incompetent to rule.
-The King, encouraged by Señor de Veyre, resolves to take the rule of the kingdom for himself and shove Joanna out of the way.
-He finds an unlikely ally in Joanna's own father, king Fernando, who has remarried and has no further interest in either the fate of his daughter or in the kingdom of Castile.
+However the Queen is fixated on retaining her husband's love.
+To avoid any temptations at court, she hires only ugly maids of honour, but Philip has brought Aixa to court under the name Beatriz de Bobadilla.
+Unaware of this, the Queen asks Beatriz for a spell to help her retain her husband's love.
+Equally misguided is Joanna's attempt to regain Philip's attention by simulating a love affair with Captain Álvaro de Estúñiga, a close friend from childhood.
+The Queen's lack of control permits her enemies to have her declared incompetent to rule.
+The King, encouraged by Señor de Veyre, resolves to take the kingdom for himself and remove Joanna from power.
+He finds an unlikely ally in Joanna's own father, king Ferdinand, who has remarried and has no further interest in either his daughter's fate or the kingdom of Castile.

-While her fate is decided at a court assembly, Joanna is able to successfully make her case, counting on the unquestionable support of her subjects.
+While her fate is decided at a court assembly, Joanna makes her case successfully, counting on her subjects' unquestionable support.
 However, her powerful speech coincides with Philip falling gravely ill.
-Although she devotedly takes care of her husband, the doctors are unable to do anything for him.
-On his death bed, Philip apologises to his wife for his past excesses.
-After the death of her husband Joanna, heavily pregnant, takes on a long journey to the south of the country to bury her husband.
+Although she cares devotedly for her husband, the doctors cannot save him.
+On his deathbed, Philip apologises to his wife.
+After his death Joanna, heavily pregnant, begins a long journey southward to bury her husband.
 She does not go far.
 Forced to stop to give birth to a daughter, Joanna never reaches her destination.
-Although she retains her title as queen, at the age of 28 she is locked as a madwoman in the castle of Tordesillas for the rest of her long life.
+Her mental health plummets further, and she is deemed incapable of rule.
+Although Joanna retains her title, at the age of 28 she is locked as a madwoman in the castle of Tordesillas for the rest of her long life.

-Philip's body was laid to rest in a nearby monastery, which Joanna was allowed to visit from time to time.
+Philip was buried in a nearby monastery, which Joanna was allowed to visit occasionally.